Personal Loan Example

 Many loan types such as home mortgages, car loans, student loans as well as personal loans have fixed rates.
 The advantage is that your payments will not change as the bank’s interest rate goes up or down.

 Variable loan rates have adjustable interest rates that are determined by your bank or money lender.
-As the interest rate changes, so does your payment.
+As the interest rate changes, so do your payments.

 Personal Loans with variable rates are usually offered with a low-interest rate to entice the borrower.
 Then, after a time they catch back up to the present interest rate.
 From that point, they will follow the interest rate of the market.